 The COVID-19 pandemic, whose effects in the United States first became known in January 2020, has and continues to have a broad and negative impact on commerce and financial markets around the world.
-The extent of the impact of the pandemic on TFALL's operational and financial performance will depend on various developments, including the duration and spread of the outbreak and its impact on its donors, grantees, employees, and vendors, all of which at present, cannot be determined.
+The extent of the impact of the pandemic on TFALL's operational and financial performance will depend on various developments, including the duration and spread of the outbreak and its impact on its donors, grantees, employees, and vendors; all of which are highly uncertain.
+Even after the COVID-19 pandemic has subsided, TFALL may continue to experience adverse impacts to its business as a result of any economic recession or depression that has occurred or may occur in the future.
+Therefore, TFALL cannot reasonably estimate the impact at this time.